KostasBzn/Udemy_Python_Small_Projects/README.md

 - An improved version of my first Quiz App project, built using **Object-Oriented Programming (OOP)** in Python.
 This project demonstrates the use of classes, methods, and static methods to create an interactive quiz with GUI.

+### 13. **Stock News Notifier**

+- A simple Python automation script that monitors Tesla stock price (or any other stock you wish) using the Alpha Vantage API.
+If the stock price changes by 5% or more (either up or down) compared to the previous trading day, it sends an email alert with the latest relevant news headlines pulled from the NewsAPI.

 ## How to Use

 1. Clone the repository